 - The outcomes of previous medical tests.

-Imaging examinations, such as an x-ray, can detect both benign and malignant tumors.
+Imaging examinations, such as an x-ray, can detect benign and malignant tumors.
 A radiologist, a physician who performs and analyses imaging tests to identify disease, will use the appearance of the tumor on the test to assess whether it is benign or cancerous.
 A biopsy, on the other hand, is almost always required.

 X-ray.
 An x-ray uses a small amount of radiation to provide a picture of the structures inside the body.
 X-rays are very beneficial in the diagnosis of bone sarcomas, although they are less useful in the diagnosis of soft tissue sarcoma.

 Ultrasound.
-An ultrasound creates an image by using sound waves and can be used to examine tumors under the skin or other organs in the body.
+An ultrasound creates an image using sound waves and can be used to examine tumors under the skin or other organs in the body.

 Scanning with a computed tomography (CT or CAT) machine.
 A CT scan uses x-rays captured from various angles to create images of the inside of the body.
 These images are combined by a computer into a detailed, three-dimensional image that reveals any anomalies or malignancies.
-A CT scan can be used to determine the size of the tumor or to determine if cancer has spread to other parts of the body.
-Before the scan, a specific dye called a contrast medium is sometimes used to improve image detail.
+A CT scan can be used to determine the size of the tumor or to determine if the cancer has spread to other parts of the body.
+Before the scan, a dye called a contrast medium is sometimes used to improve image detail.
 This dye can be injected into a patient’s vein or given to them as a tablet or liquid to swallow.

 Biopsy and tissue tests

 Although imaging tests may imply sarcoma, a biopsy is required to confirm the diagnosis and determine the type of sarcoma.
-Because a poorly performed biopsy might make surgery more difficult, it is critical for a patient to see a sarcoma specialist before undergoing surgery or a biopsy if a sarcoma is suspected.
+Because a poorly performed biopsy might make surgery more complex, it is critical for a patient to see a sarcoma specialist before undergoing surgery or a biopsy if a sarcoma is suspected.

 A biopsy is a procedure in which a small piece of tissue is removed and examined under a microscope.
 Other tests may indicate the presence of cancer, but only a biopsy can provide a definitive diagnosis.
 A pathologist is a clinician who specializes in diagnosing disease by interpreting laboratory tests and assessing cells, tissues, and organs.